yourlx/DesktopCalculator/README.md

 - LiveCharts 2
 - NUnit

+## Things I wish I could change

+- An installer for this app
+- A way to automatically compile C++ source code to dll
+- Better code/architecture :D

+Anyway, this is my study project and I think it's maybe even archived or hidden in private in future =) Also, C++ part was written some years ago and I wanted to rewrite it for a long time, but I don't wanna do it.

 ## License

 This repository code is under MIT License.
 See [LICENSE file](LICENSE) for more info.